capturr/scraper/readme.md

 2. **Attribute**: The DOM element attribute that contains the value you want to extract.
 It includes:
     - [Native HTML attributes](https://www.w3schools.com/tags/ref_attributes.asp): `href`, `class`, `src`, etc ...
-    - `"text"`: Get the element content text
+    - `"text"`: Get the element content text.
+Leading, trailing and repeated whitespaces will be removed, ans HTML entities are decoded.
     - `"html"`: Get the element content html

 3. **Required**: A boolean that specify if this value is essential or not.